05TharunKM/Samsung-PD-Training-/README.md

 Waveform before the synthesis:
 <img width="1080" alt="to_wv.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/002d0c0159831b8688ba12169779dae8adf0433d/docs/assets/imagesday4/to_wv.png">

-- As we can see in the above image,
+- As we can see in the above image, when sel is '0' output y is following i0 and when sel is '1' output y is following i1 which is a desired behaviour.

 Waveform after the synthesis:
 <img width="1080" alt="to_ssm.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/002d0c0159831b8688ba12169779dae8adf0433d/docs/assets/imagesday4/to_ssm.png">

+- Comparing to the waveform above we can say that there's no synthesis-simulation mismatch.
+Below is the schematic of netlist :

 Schematic:
 <img width="1080" alt="to_sch.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/9e140f98907b57510a7dbb8d6445796e9b8eee60/docs/assets/imagesday4/to_sch.png">